Services Terms and Conditions

 (f) We do not warrant that your use of the designs, materials or content produced by us for you in the course of the Project will not infringe any third party’s Intellectual Property Rights or any person’s Moral Rights, but we will advise you if we become aware of any infringement.

-(g) You agree to carry the Klyp logo or 'Developed by Klyp' text hyperlink in or under the website footer.
+(g) You agree to carry the Klyp logo or text hyperlink describing the nature of the service provided e.g. ‘Website Design and Development by Klyp' in or under the website footer.

 (h) You agree to allow Klyp to use the Services provided for promotional and portfolio purposes.

 (i) You agree to provide feedback or a testimony upon request after the release/closure of the Project.